Teen Program in Fukuoka (Hukuoka)

 The core course offers two 50-minute grammar classes and two 50-minute “application” classes each day.
 In general, you will study new grammar each afternoon, do related homework that night, then practice your new skills in the application class the next morning.

-Practical Lessons are focused on the skills and topics most useful to actually getting out there and becoming proficient in the language.
-Activities involve real-world situations, guest instructors, field trips and more.
+Lessons are focused on the skills and topics most useful to actually getting out there and becoming proficient in the language.
+The school is wheelchair accessible.
+Optional activities involve real-world situations, guest instructors, field trips and more.

 We believe lessons must be interesting!
 You can't learn if you're not engaged.
 Materials and methods are designed to draw you in to the class, and to make any topic exciting.